-- 1 tbsp cooking oil
+- 1 tablespoon cooking oil

-- 1 tbsp Panang curry paste
+- 1 tablespoon Panang curry paste

-- 12 oz can unsweetened coconut milk
+- 1 can coconut milk 12-14 ounce can

-- 2 tsp fish sauce
+- 2 teaspoons fish sauce

 - 2 kaffir lime leaves optional

-- lime wedges, for garnish
+- lime wedges and red chilis, for garnish

 - I like to use half a green bell pepper and half a red bell pepper to add extra color, but this isn’t necessary, so the recipe calls for just one red bell pepper.